F8-Developer/golang-restAPI-JWT/README.md

-# Intrajasa [Merchant Api Gateway]: build with golang and gin
+# Intrajasa [Merchant Api Gateway]:

-Its clone form [nightlegend/apigateway](https://golang.org/).
+Its clone form [nightlegend/apigateway](https://github.com/nightlegend/apigateway).
+Build with golang and gin.
 It features a simple and better performance, and customize with requirements needed.

 <br>